DiamondLightSource/epics_device/README.rst

 INSTALLING
 ==========

-The python library `epicsdbbuilder`_ is a prerequisite for building and using this library.

 This library should be installed as a standard EPICS support package.
 This means that following two files in the ``configure`` directory must be edited:
 ``configure/RELEASE`` and ``configure/CONFIG_SITE``.